Dr Jordi Monés MD, PhD

 Dr. Monés has been also Comissioner and Member of the Board of Directors of Futbol Club Barcelona and responsible of the Medical Department and Performance from 2003-2005, and 2010-2015.
-He is currently the head commissioner to promote the 'Barça Innovation Hub' project.
+He was the head commissioner to promote the 'Barça Innovation Hub' project until 2017.

 He earned his Medicine and Surgery degree and his PhD cum laude in Medicine and Surgery at the Universitat de Barcelona.
 He specialized in Ophthalmology at Centro de Oftalmología Barraquer (Universitat Autònoma de Barcelona).
 He got his Retina Specialist degree at The Massachussets Eye and Ear Infirmary at Harvard University, and at Hospital San José at the Monterrey Institute of Technology and Higher Education (ITSM).

 His research particular fields of interest are macular diseases, choroidal neovascularization, macular degeneration, antiangiogenic therapy, anti PDGF therapy, geographic atrophy, retinal degeneration, retinal transplant, stems cells, gene therapy, macular edema, and vitreoretinal and macular surgery.